-These analyses assumed that the defined benefit plans had unit benefit formulas. Α review of а large number of representative plans, the Banker's Trust sample of plans, and the Wyatt Top 50 survey indicated that the typical defined benefit plan with 11 or more participants in 1980 had an accrual rate which was equivalent to a unit benefit accrual rate of approximately \$10 per month per year of service.
-This approximation is based upon converting many different types of benefit formulas into a flat dollar accrual rate for purposes of comparison.
-The average value of approximately \$10 includes benefits integrated with Security, Social potentially overstating the benefits and costs for lower wage workers.
+These analyses assumed that the defined benefit plans had formulas.
+A review of а large number representative plans, the Banker's Trust sample of plans, and the Wyatt Top 50 survey indicated that the typical defined benefit plan with 11 or more participants in 1980 had accrual rate which was equivalent to a unit benefit accrual rate of approximately \$10 per month per year of service. approximation is based upon converting many different types of benefit formulas into a flat dollar accrual rate for purposes of comparison.
+The average value of approximately \$10 includes benefits integrated Social Security, potentially with overstating the benefits and costs for lower wage workers.
 Individual plans have benefit accrual rates that vary widely around this average.
 Consequently, the estimates in Table 3 above also show the effects for plans with accrual rates of \$5 and \$20.

 For defined contribution plans, we estimated that a typical plan contributed approximately seven percent of average annual workers' earnings.
-This estimate was based upon an analysis of the percentage of earnings contributed to a representative sample of 300 profit sharing plans in $1975.\frac{1}{}$ Because many defined contribution plans have formulas that are integrated, we assumed that contributions were 5 perent on earnings below the Social Security wage base and 10 percent above it.
+This estimate was based upon an analysis of the percentage of earnings contributed to a representative sample of 300 profit sharing plans in 1975.
+1/ Because many defined contribution plans have formulas that are integrated, we assumed that contributions were 5 perent on earnings below the Social Security wage base and 10 percent above it.